 Introduction

 Let’s dive right in and start off with an obvious question and a straightforward answer.
-What do we mean by High Culture?
+What is meant by High Culture?

 High Culture = high level problem-solving and significant innovation.
 Both of which require the attributes of wisdom.